JEMOJEMOO/database_programming_assignment1_-32606-2025-_-KALENZI-/README.md

 Ranking Functions

  ROW_NUMBER()

  RANK()

  DENSE_RANK()

  PERCENT_RANK()

 Aggregate Window Functions

  SUM() OVER()

  AVG() OVER()

  MIN() OVER()

  MAX() OVER()

  Navigation Functions

  LAG()

  LEAD()

 Distribution Functions

  NTILE()

  CUME_DIST()

 Each function includes:

  SQL query

  Screenshot of the output

  Interpretation of the results

+ SIMPLE CTEs:

+ ----Display all products whose stock quantity is less than 50.

+ MULTIPLE CTEs:

+ ----Find suppliers who supply products with low stock.

+ RECURCIVE CTEs:

+ ----Generate order numbers from 1 to 10.

+ CTE WITH AGGREGATION:

+ ----Calculate the total quantity ordered for each product.

+ CTE Combined with JOIN Operations:

+ ----Display each product together with its supplier and total quantity ordered.

+ INTERPRETATION FOR SQL WINDOW FUNCTIONS:

+ROW_NUMBER():

+----Every product receives a unique sequential number according to price.

+RANK():

+----Products with the same price receive the same rank, and the next rank is skipped.

+DENSE_RANK():

+----Unlike RANK(), no numbers are skipped after ties.

+PERCENT_RANK():

+----Shows each product's relative position between the lowest and highest prices.

+SUM() OVER():

+----Shows how total orders increase over time.

+AVG() OVER():

+----Every row displays the overall average order quantity.

+MIN() OVER():

+----Displays the smallest quantity ordered across all orders

+MAX() OVER():

+----Displays the largest order quantity for comparison

+LAG():

+----Helps identify increases or decreases compared with the previous order.

+LEAD():

+----Allows comparison with future orders for forecasting.

+NTILE():

+----Products are grouped into four equal-sized categories based on price, which is useful for pricing analysis.

+CUME_DIST():

+Shows the proportion of products priced at or below each product's price.
+For example, a value of 0.80 means that 80% of the products have a price less than or equal to that product's price